Germany crumble to deserved defeat by North Macedonia | DW | 31.03.2021

 During a triple header of World Cup qualifiers, Germany saved their worst for last.

-Having dispatched Iceland and ground out a win against Romania, Germany suffered defeat to North Macedonia in Joachim Löw's last qualifier as head coach.
-This was a mad March, but not in the way Germany would have imagined it.
+Having dispatched Iceland and ground out a win against Romania, Germany suffered defeat by North Macedonia in Joachim Löw's last qualifier as head coach.
+This was a mad March, but not in the way Germany would have imagined.

-Löw's decision to change just his keeper and left back from the last game suggests he already knows who is starting eleven will be come the summer.
+Löw's decision to change just his keeper and left back from the last game suggests he already knows who is starting eleven will be in the summer.
 The team did not transmit that clarity, though.
-Wasteful and ponderous, this was more Germany post Russia than Löw's famous farewell tour it looked like being last week.
+Wasteful and ponderous, this was more Germany post-Russia than Löw's famous farewell tour it looked like being last week.

 While the continued support for human rights — a move soured only by the DFB’s (German FA) decision to seize upon the first show of support for marketing gain — shows a personality emerging out of this team, their on-field performances are still far too unpredictable.
 In the space of a week, Germany have gone from wonderful to wilful to woeful.
 Three months away from a major tournament, that is the last thing any team wants or needs.